Inference Pipeline Logs and Metrics - Amazon SageMaker

 Note

 SageMaker creates the /aws/sagemaker/NotebookInstances log group when you create a notebook instance with a lifecycle configuration.
-For more information, see Customize a Notebook Instance Using a Lifecycle Configuration Script.
+For more information, see Customization of a SageMaker notebook instance using an LCC script.

-For more information about SageMaker logging, see Log Amazon SageMaker Events with Amazon CloudWatch.
+For more information about SageMaker logging, see Log groups and streams that Amazon SageMaker sends to Amazon CloudWatch Logs.